Man o' War: 1919: Two-year-old season

 Man o' War gained his revenge with a victory in the Grand Union Hotel Stakes on August 23, beating Upset by two lengths with Blazes in third.
-After the race, Loftus stated that Man o' War was the best horse he had ever ridden, and that his ride had been responsible for the loss in the Sanford.
+After the race, Loftus stated that Man o' War was the best horse he had ever ridden and that his ride had been responsible for the loss in the Sanford.
 While carrying 130 pounds, Man o' War tied the stakes record of 1:12 2/5 for 6 furlong that had been set by Garbage while carrying only 107 lb.

-Just 7 days later, Man o' War entered the Hopeful Stakes, whose purse of $30,000 made it one of the richest prizes in racing at the time.
-He faced only eight rivals, a small field at the time for such a prestigious race.
-Heavy rain started to fall as the field headed to the starting post and Man o' War broke through the barrier several times, delaying the race by twelve minutes.
+Seven days later, Man o' War entered the Hopeful Stakes, whose purse of $30,000 made it one of the richest prizes in racing at the time.
+He faced eight rivals, a small field at the time for such a prestigious race.
+Heavy rain started to fall as the field headed to the starting post, and Man o' War broke through the barrier several times, delaying the race by twelve minutes.
 Despite this, he won with "ridiculous ease" by six lengths.